fromhktosg/fromhktosg.github.io/_posts/2023-03-08-top-concerns.md

 image: assets/images/top5concerns.jpg
 ---

-In my last post, I talked about the push and pull factors that culminated in my move to Singapore.
-Whilst those reasons undeniably formed a strong case, I did have my fair share of reservations before moving over.
+In my last [post](https://fromhktosg.github.io/relocating-to-Singapore/), I talked about the push and pull factors that culminated in my move to Singapore.
+Whilst those reasons undeniably formed a strong case, I did have my fair share of reservations before moving over as an expat.
 These concerns came from various sources - government / company data, conversations with colleagues who moved over, local Singaporeans I knew, research online (cough, hardwarezone) and two earlier visits to the country in the year of the move.
 The reasons are as follows:

 1. A 40% salary pay cut